yapily/jose-database-field-demo/README.md

 ```
 Status of the progress database at 2020-07-10 14:04:40
-- Nb of raws: 6
+- Nb of rows: 6
 -------------
 Number of entries by key type:
 - REVOKED : 0 ;